bentoml/BentoML/docs/source/guides/gpu.rst

 Serving with GPU
 ================

-Most popular deep learning frameworks (Tensorflow, PyTorch, ONNX, etc.) have supports for GPU, both for training and inference.
+Most popular deep learning frameworks (TensorFlow, PyTorch, ONNX, etc.) have supports for GPU, both for training and inference.
 This guide demonstrates how to serve models with BentoML on GPU.